Kuroda Nagamasa

-Kuroda Nagamasa (黒田 長政) was a Japanese daimyō of the late Azuchi–Momoyama and early Edo periods.
+Kuroda Nagamasa (黒田 長政) was a Japanese samurai and daimyō of the late Azuchi–Momoyama and early Edo periods.
 He was the son of Kuroda Kanbei, who served as a chief strategist and adviser to Toyotomi Hideyoshi.
 Nagamasa is best known for his role as the first lord of Fukuoka Domain in Chikuzen Province and for his participation in major military campaigns, including the Battle of Sekigahara (1600), where he supported Tokugawa Ieyasu, contributing to the establishment of the Tokugawa shogunate.

 Biography

 Nagamasa's childhood name was Shojumaru (松寿丸).
 In 1577 his father was tried and sentenced as a spy by Oda Nobunaga.
-Nagamasa was kidnapped and nearly killed as a hostage.
-With the help of Yamauchi Kazutoyo and his wife, Yamauchi Chiyo and Takenaka Hanbei rescued him.
+Nagamasa was kidnapped and nearly killed as a hostage, but was rescued by Takenaka Hanbei.
 After Nobunaga was killed in the Honnō-ji Incident in 1582, Nagamasa served Toyotomi Hideyoshi along with his father and participated in the invasion of Chūgoku.

 In 1583 Nagamasa participated in the Battle of Shizugatake.

 In 1587, Nagamasa subdued Takarabe castle in Hyuga during Kyūshū campaign.
 During the campaign Ki Shigefusa, a local daimyo, responded to Hideyoshi's orders ambivalently, incurring Hideyoshi's anger.

 On April 20, 1588, Nagamasa invited Shigefusa to Nakatsu Castle with the pretence of hospitality.
 Shigefusa entered Nakatsu Castle with a few companions and was assassinated by Nagamasa's order while drinking.
 Nagamasa then dispatched soldiers to Gogen-ji Temple, ordering them to kill the Ki clan's vassals.
 Nagamasa's forces captured the Ki clan's castle, and killing Shigefusa's father, Ki Nagafusa.
 Following this, Nagamasa executed his hostage, Tsuruhime, along with 13 maids by crucifixion at Senbonmatsukawara in Hirotsu, on the banks of the Yamakuni River.

 In 1589, Kuroda Yoshitaka retired as head of Kuroda clan, and Nagamasa inherited the family lordship.
 During this time, Hideyoshi expelled Christian missionaries, and Nagamasa, who was a Christian like his father, renounced his faith.